patd0tjs/FT-blogging-website/README.md

 3. Iterations and changes should be pushed to your personal github copy of the project.
    1. The repository should have the migration scripts or database included in the project.

-### Bonus: A comment can have a link or a picture aside from text.